Jokasan/r-weekly_chatbot/README.md

 ### RAG Pipeline
 - **`build_store.r`** - Production script that chunks all transcripts into ~100 token segments, creates embeddings using OpenAI's `text-embedding-3-small` model, and builds a DuckDB vector store with BM25 and vector search indices.
 - **`rweeklypodcast.ragnar.duckdb`** - The vector database containing embedded transcript chunks (episodes 200-217 due to deployment size constraints).
+Needs to be created using the `build_store.r` script.
+I tried to include it in the repo but it was too large.

 ### Application
 - **`app.R`** - Shiny app with chat interface using `shinychat` and `ellmer`.
 Connects to the vector store in read-only mode and registers it as a tool for the OpenAI chat model.